Loading

 What are Static Files?

-Express provides a built-in middleware function called express.static() to serve static files.
-You just need to specify the directory name where your static files are stored.
+Express provides built-in middleware called `express.static()` to serve static files.
+You pass it the directory name where your static files are stored.

 const express = require('express');